Vibrant Communities. Thriving small businesses. A better future.

 housing development

 Greenfield development refers to housing built on land that has not yet been developed for any purpose.
 Edmonton’s greenfield is located on the outer edges of the city.
+There is also variation in built form in the greenfield area.

 Edmonton’s Housing Gaps